bosens-China/accelerate-playback/README_ENGLISH.md

 - [x] Improve the storage logic and verify boundary cases.
 - [x] Improve the `effect` section to support clicking the next item (for oneself).
+- Support for automatic opening of the sidebar

 ## License